jhaand/rust4mch/README.md

 Don't forget to update the PATH and LIBCLAN_PATH variables as told at the end of the installation.

-Setup the default environment for esp `rustup default esp`.
+Setup the default environment for esp in this directory `rustup override seZZ esp`.

 Then download the example mention in the rust-build README.md and run the 'Cargo first approach'.